 You can change the front loading bobbin tension easily.
 But with drop-in bobbins – it’s not so easy.

 Bobbin thread tension requires adjustment less frequently than the needle thread tension.

 There are a few reasons for having to reset your bobbin tension.
-The required tension depends upon the thickness of the fabric, the stiffness of the fabric, numbers of fabric layers being sewn and the type of stitches and sewing techniques you are using.
+The required tension depends upon the thickness of the fabric, the stiffness of the fabric, the number of fabric layers being sewn, and the type of stitches and sewing techniques you are using.
 Also, there are many different thread weights.
 If you can’t get the stitch right by changing the needle tension adjust the bobbin tension a little.

 You may need to change the bobbin tension in the following cases.